jovami/isep-rcomp/doc/sprint1/1181478/README.md

 #### Important aspects(Consulting TP-01 available on moodle):

-- Copper cable distance has in account the fact that every cable raceway has to drop from the ceiling to 1 meter of height at least, which means there's 1,5m of added copper cable on rooms from E.1.1 until E.1.18.
+- Copper cable distance has in account the fact that every cable raceway has to drop from the ceiling to 1 meter of height at least, which means there's 1,5m of added copper cable on rooms from E.1.1 until E.1.18 and E.1.20.

+- Cable raceway after drop from the ceiling goes around the room to every outlet inside that room.

 - Room E.1.19 the copper cable comes through the floor cable passageway to the floor below and goes until the celling and after goes to a corner of the room, to pass from there to room E.1.20.
 Room E.1.20 will be telecommunications room which means the horizontal cross connect will be placed there